 The field of AI in finance is evolving rapidly.
 Here are key developments to watch:

-Generative AI for financial narratives: Tools like ChatGPT are beginning to write first drafts of financial commentary, turning raw numbers into readable narratives for reports and presentations.
+Generative AI for financial narratives: Tools like ChatGPT are already writing first drafts of financial commentary, turning raw numbers into readable narratives for reports and presentations.

 Predictive analytics: Advanced algorithms are improving their ability to forecast key metrics like customer churn, revenue growth, and cash flow based on both internal data and external factors.